Piva Airfield: World War II

-On 30 January 1944 an F4U of VF-17 collided with an FG1 of VMF-211 over Piva Bomber Strip, both planes were destroyed and both pilots killed.
+On 30 January 1944 an F4U of VF-17, flown by Lt.(j.g.)
+Doug Gutenkunst, collided with an FG1 of VMF-211 over Piva Bomber Strip, both planes were destroyed and both pilots killed.

 On 8 March 1944 Japanese artillery opened up on Piva Airfield and destroyed one B-24 Liberator and three fighters and damaged nineteen other aircraft.

 By early 1945 base roll-up and salvage operations had commenced and were completed by the end of June 1945.

 Postwar

 The bomber airfield remains usable as Torokina Airport (IATA: TOK) (not to be confused with Torokina Airfield), while the fighter airfield is completely overgrown with vegetation.